MeteoSwiss/opendata/docs/c-climate-data/c4-satellite-based-climate-data.md

 ## Data format {#data-format}

-The data format is [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/) with an estimated volume of 0.1 MB per file for a daily product.
+The data format is [`NetCDF`](https://www.unidata.ucar.edu/software/netcdf/) with an estimated volume of up to 2 MB for daily files.
 Hourly data as monthly files or daily as yearly can be up to the size of 45 MB.

 ## Coordinate system {#coordinate-system}